blbst123/underbar-review/README.md

-# underbar-review
+# Underbar Review Exercises
-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+This is a project to rewrite the [Underscore Javascript library](https://underscorejs.org/).
+I completed this project as a student at [hackreactor](http://hackreactor.com) as part of a series of pair programming practices.